Saturday, June 03, 2023

 The range of political opinions is often greater in Western culture than it is in Asian culture.
 And so Westerners often believe that this is evidence that Asians don't know how to think critically.

 But, in fact, the wide range of political opinions in Western countries is not always evidence of critical thinking.
-Within any one of these ideological groupings is quite often a remarkable conformity of thought to the political tribe.
+Within any one of these ideological groupings is quite often a remarkable conformity of thought to their specific political tribe.

 Westerners think that they know how to think critically, but they are just as susceptible to logical fallacies as everyone else.
 Within their political tribe, they are susceptible to cognitive biases that favors information that supports their preconceived opinions.
 They are also just as likely to fall into group think, or defaulting to their perceived experts within their tribe.